 Competing Interests and Policy Tensions

-Australia, Canada, and the UK have introduced restrictive education policies since 2023.
+Australia, Canada, and the UK have introduced restrictive student policies since 2023.
 Governments face conflicting goals they refuse to reconcile: managing immigration numbers while protecting an export industry worth tens of billions.
 International students absorb the contradictions.

 Students and their families sit at the bottom of this arrangement.
 They pay premium prices, navigate work restrictions designed to limit independence, manage currency risk that institutions ignore, and handle cultural transition largely alone.
 They are recruited aggressively, supported minimally, and blamed publicly when politics demand a scapegoat.

-The hidden economy generated wealth for everyone except the students themselves.
-That model is not sustainable.
-Countries that continue to extract maximum value while offering minimum support will find the pipeline drying up.
 The students this system depends on are not captive.
 They have options, and increasingly they are choosing to exercise them.